4/24/2025

 President and Chief Executive Officer, CACI International

 Yeah, I mean, I guess one is we're not seeing a material slowdown.
-I think we're seeing some of the normal actions that have happened during other times, Gavin.
-I mean, I do believe that if you lay the human element on what the government is asking contracting officers, you know, funding orders have not slowed down.
-If you look at our funded backlog, that's, you know, that portion is very, very strong.
-But if you look at the award side, I do believe that people are going to one, make sure they have the funds.
-Right?
+I think we're seeing some of the normal slowdowns. actions that have happened during other times, Gavin.
+I mean, I do believe that if you lay the human element on what the government's asking contracting officers, funding orders have not slowed down.
+If you look at our funded backlog, that portion is very, very strong.
+But if you look at the award side, I do believe that people are going to, one, make sure they have the funds.
 Even though we're in a more open CR, it's still a year that we have a CR going on.
 I also believe that they're making sure that all I's are dotted and all T's are crossed.
-I don't think any acquisition official can have a, you know, can have a slip up.
-And, you know, I don't have an opinion on that.
+I don't think any acquisition official can have a slip-up.
+And I don't have an opinion on that.
 That's their role.
-Our job is to put winning proposals out there and their job is to select us.
-So I just don't see a pronounced slowdown.
-And that's what's been driving, you know, really strong year-long bills for us.
+Our job is to put winning proposals out there, and their job is to select us individually.
+So I just don't see a pronounced slowdown, and that's what's been driving, you know, really strong year-long bills for us.

 speaker